When firefighters predict the bad things that could happen when fewer of them protect a community, they cite industry standards to make their case.

 Public safety advocates say it is fire, accident and natural disaster victims and firefighters who will pay the price when the region disregards the industry's best and brightest.

-"The standards are based on firefighter and public safety, and so they will be high," said Contra Costa Supervisor Mary Nejedly Piepho, whose
+"The standards are based on firefighter and public safety, and so they will be high," said Contra Costa Supervisor Mary Nejedly Piepho, whose husband is a firefighter.
+"That doesn't mean they shouldn't be our goals, but we obviously have to marry that with available revenues.

 "We will evolve somehow, but I'm still frightened by the situation.
 I don't think residents are keyed into the risks we face in this county."